Apply for fee assistance, a PAL card or Inclusion Support to take part in programs.

 - proof of permanent residency or refugee status for each family member

-The personal assistant for leisure activities card provides a person with a disability to bring a helper.
+The personal assistant for leisure activities card (PAL Card) allows a person with a disability to bring a helper for support.
 This can be a friend or family member.
 In most cases there is no extra charge, so they can participate in municipal and partner programs.

-It is simple to use your card, you present the card when paying for your program fees.
+To use your PAL card, you present the card when paying for your program fees.
 You cannot use the card for ticketed events run by third party organizations, businesses or promoters.

 You can use the card at city run programs and with our partners.
 These city run programs include: